social-connectedness-index/example-scripts/README.md

-# Example code for use with the Social Connectedness Index
+# Example code for the Social Connectedness Index